stevana/hot-swapping-state-machines2/README.md

 * Zero-downtime: seamless, don't interrupt existing client connections or sessions;
 * If there's any state then migrate it in a type-safe way;
-* Backwards and forwards compatbility: old clients should be able to talk to newer servers, and newer clients should be able to talk to old servers;
+* Backwards and forwards compatibility: old clients should be able to talk to newer servers, and newer clients should be able to talk to old servers;
 * Atomicity: upgrades either succeed, or fail and rollback any changes;
 * Downgrades: even if an upgrade succeeds we might want to rollback to an